aiven/devportal/docs/tools/api/examples.rst

         "geo_region": "africa"
       },

 For most endpoints where a cloud is used as an input, the `cloud_name` from this result is the field to use.
+For more information on the available endpoints, see the `Aiven API documentation <https://api.aiven.io/doc/>`_.